 Dopamine dysfunction has been linked to several pathological disorders, such as autism, schizophrenia, Parkinson’s disease, attention deficit hyperactivity disorder (ADHD), psychoses involving delusions and paranoia, and a slew of addictions.

-Humans are born with stop and go dopamine receptors that keep toddlers’ mouths going for life-sustaining breast milk and stopping for foul-tasting/life-threatening toxins.
+We come equipped with stop and go dopamine receptors that keep toddlers’ mouths going for life-sustaining breast milk and stopping for foul-tasting/life-threatening toxins.

 Once you grasp the relationship between dopamine and expectations of positive rewards (go pedals) you’re ready to extend your expertise to the aversive behavior (stop pedals) associated with unpleasant expectations.